emmbryo/skysecrets-frontend/skysecrets/README.md

 - Set a location, but this will not be saved if the page refreshes or the app is closed
 - Based on the location, the following is available:
   - Overview: A quick overview with sun, moon, planets and aurora.
-  - Aurora: chances of seeing aurora at the chosen location
+  - Aurora: chances of seeing aurora at the chosen location.
-  - Moon: The phase, illumation and rise/setting times of the moon
+  - Moon: The phase, illumation and rise/setting times of the moon.
-  - Image of the day: To see NASAs image of the day
+  - Image of the day: To see NASAs image of the day.
-  - Planets: See which planets that are currently over the horizon and their parameters
+  - Planets: See which planets that are currently over the horizon and their parameters.
-  - K-index: Information about Kp-index
+  - K-index: Information about Kp-index.

 ### Navigate
 Explore the app via the menu